clou2002/syrdock/22_eap63_syrius/README.md

 - [Version Servlet](http://localhost:42705/syrius/version)

 ###UTC Server
-Before starting UTC, wait for de Version Servlet to be ready.
+Before starting UTC, wait for the Version Servlet to be ready.
 ```
 ./start_utc.sh
 or